Eilidh Watt

-Eilidh Watt (22 January 1908 – 25 August 1996) was a Gaelic broadcaster and writer from the Isle of Skye.
-She was a campaigner for equality and women's rights.
+Eilidh MacAskill Watt (22 January 1908 – 25 August 1996) was a Gaelic broadcaster, teacher, and writer from the Isle of Skye.
+She was a campaigner for equality and women's rights, and "almost certainly the most prolific of all the writers of short fiction in Gaelic."

-Early life
+Early life and education

-Eilidh (Helen) MacAskill was born on the Isle of Skye on 22 January 1908.
-Her mother was Chirsty MacLean, and her father was the local blacksmith in the township of Skinidin.
+Eilidh (Helen) MacAskill was born in Skinidin on the Isle of Skye on 22 January 1908.
+Her mother was Chirsty MacLean, and her father was the local blacksmith, Malcolm MacAskill.
+She attended Portree High School and graduated from Glasgow University.

-Education and career
+Career

-Watt attended Portree High School and graduated from Glasgow University.
-She then worked as a school teacher, teaching English in Tarbert, Harris, and Portree before marrying Robert Watt and relocating to his native Dunfermline.
+Watt worked as a school teacher, teaching English in Tarbert, Harris, and Portree before marrying Robert Watt and relocating to his native Dunfermline.
 Upon her marriage, she was required to retire from teaching, but was brought back into service as a teacher during the Second World War, rising to the position of Deputy Head of Moss-side Secondary School in Cowdenbeath.
 She became a campaigner for equality with both the EIS and the newly formed Commonwealth Party.